epimath/Hepatitis-C-in-Young-PWID/README.md

 Code for hepatitis C in young persons who inject drugs (PWID).
 This is the source code for an in progress article:

-A Dynamic Modeling Approach using State-Level Public Health Surveillance Data to Understand Transmission of Hepatitis C in Young Persons who Inject Drugs in Michigan, 2000-2013.
-Rachel E. Gicquelais, Joseph R. Coyle, Betsy Foxman, and Marisa C. Eisenberg.
+Insights into Hepatitis C Transmission in Young Persons who Inject Drugs: A Dynamic Modeling Approach Informed by State-Level Public Health Surveillance Data.
+Rachel E. Gicquelais, Betsy Foxman, Joseph R. Coyle, and Marisa C. Eisenberg.
 In prep.

 Questions?
 Contact Marisa Eisenberg (marisae@umich.edu) and Rachel Gicquelais (rgic@umich.edu).